akash-network/website/src/content/Docs/providers/build-a-cloud-provider/gpu-resource-enablement/index.md

 - GPU model template is used in the subsequent `Provider Configuration File`
 - Multiple such entries should be included in the `Provider Configuration File` if the providers has multiple GPU types
 - Currently Akash providers may only host one GPU type per worker node.
 But different GPU models/types may be hosted on separate Kubernetes nodes.
+- We recommend including both a GPU attribute which includes VRAM and a GPU attribute which does not include VRAM to ensure your provider bids when the deployer includes/excludes VRAM spec.
+Example of this recommended approach in the `provider.yaml` example below.

 ```
 capabilities/gpu/vendor/<vendor name>/model/<model name>: true